hiker/PSyclone/doc/dynamo0p3.rst

        arg_type(GH_OPERATOR, GH_READ, ANY_SPACE_1, ANY_SPACE_2)        &
        /)

+.. note:: A GH_FIELD argument that specifies GH_WRITE as its access
+          pattern must be a discontinuous function in the horizontal.
+At the moment that means it must be ``w3`` but in the future there will be more discontinuous function spaces.
+A GH_FIELD that specifies GH_INC as its access pattern may be continuous in the vertical (and discontinuous in the horizontal), continuous in the horizontal (and discontinuous in the vertical), or continuous in both.
+In each case the code is the same.
+However, if a field is discontinuous in the horizontal then it will not need colouring and there is currently no way to determine this from the metadata (unless we can statically determine the space of the field being passed in).
+At the moment this type of Kernel is always treated as if it is continuous in the horizontal, even if it is not.

 As mentioned earlier, not all combinations of metadata are valid.
 Valid combinations are summarised here.
 All types of data (``GH_ISCALAR``, ``GH_RSCALAR``, ``GH_FIELD`` and ``GH_OPERATOR``) may